felixboulin/mistralprompt/README.md

 Add `MODEL=<model>` to the .env file.
 You can view available models from [mistral.ai](https://docs.mistral.ai/platform/endpoints/).

-Type -h for usage guide.
+Run `./askmistral -h` for usage guide.

 The model's answer will be displayed on the shell, you can then reply by typing